 Friends of the Brookline Library

-The Friends is a non-profit organization formed more than thirty years ago for the purpose of fostering close relations between the Brookline Public Library and its community of users.
-The Friends lend support to the functions, resources, services, and needs of the Library in order to enhance the experience of Library users.
-In addition to running an ongoing used book sale, the organization's activities include sponsoring educational and cultural programming for adults, teens and children, conducting ESL-related classes, promoting Library staff development, and partnering with other community organizations to benefit the community at large.
+The Friends is a non-profit organization formed more than thirty years ago to foster close relations between the Brookline Public Library and its users.
+We support the Library’s staff and services in order to enhance patron experiences.
+In addition to running an ongoing used book sale, our activities include sponsoring educational and cultural programming for adults, teens and children, conducting ESL-related classes, promoting Library staff development, and partnering with other organizations to benefit the community at large.

 To join the Friends or donate online, please do so via Network For Good.

 To subscribe to our Twitter feed, click here.

 To like us on Facebook, click here.

 Click the links below to view full video recordings of past annual meetings.

 2016 Annual Meeting with guest speaker B.A.
 Shapiro author of “The Muralist” (who begins speaking approximately 7.5 minutes in).